 - Advanced training in regional, trauma & obstetrics from expert UCSF faculty

 - Up to 11 months per year working at project sites

 - Physician and nurse anesthetists eligible

 - Domestic and international partner sites

-- Global Health Bootcamp training course with fellowship cohort
+- Global Health Training course with fellowship cohort

 - Reciprocity with partner sites – we fund 1:1 a fellow at each partner site to come to UCSF for additional training and collaboration

 UCSF-appointed fellows are paired with fellows from their collaborating international or domestic project sites.
-All HEAL fellows (both UCSF-appointed and project site fellows) will join together in San Francisco for a month-long intensive Global Health Training at the beginning of the fellowship.
+All HEAL fellows (both UCSF-appointed and project site fellows) will join together in San Francisco for a Global Health Training course at the beginning of the fellowship.

-Anesthesia and surgery fellows will also receive additional learning opportunities after the July Global Health Training, specific to provision of surgical care in low resource settings.
+Anesthesia and surgery fellows will also receive additional learning opportunities after the July Global Health Training, specific to provision of surgical and anesthesia care in low-resource settings.